 For example, when the input data used to train the models is more representative of particular groups of people based on gender, race and other factors, the forecasts from the model may also be systematically biased towards these groups.
 Hence, these biases can lead to decisions that can adversely affect specific groups of people without the developer explicitly modeling them.

 Create a more agile practice — MLOps.
-To quote Sebastian Klöser, solution principal, AI and Data Science at DXC Luxoft, “Most companies have focused on building machine learning muscle — hiring data scientists to create and apply algorithms capable of extracting insights from data.
+To quote Sebastian Klöser, solution principal for AI and data science at DXC Technology, “Most companies have focused on building machine learning muscle — hiring data scientists to create and apply algorithms capable of extracting insights from data.
 This makes sense, but it’s a rather limited approach.
 Think of it this way: They’ve built up the spectacular biceps but haven’t paid as much attention to the underlying connective tissues that support the muscle.”
-(Source: Elevate AI development by applying MLOps principles, Sebastian Klöser, DXC Blogs)
+(Source: Elevate AI development by applying MLOps principles)

 MLOps is that connective tissue.
 It integrates machine learning with software development best practices to ensure businesses get real and continuous value from machine learning and artificial intelligence applications.
 This by no means obscures the ability of data scientists to flex their muscles.
 As Klöser observes, “Data scientists can continue to use the tools and methods they prefer, their output accommodated by loosely coupled DevOps and DataOps interfaces.
 Their ML algorithm development work becomes the centerpiece of a highly professional factory system, so to speak.”

 Clearly, a complexity of factors influences machine learning models and their integration into an enterprise context.
 As a best practice, it is always worth staying up to date on how changes are being handled outside of your organization.